 Emmeline’s political activism began when she was campaigning for her husband in his unsuccessful attempts to run for parliament and when she was hosting the many political gatherings at their London home.

 She began supporting the Women’s Franchise League in 1889.
-Their campaigns were aimed at enfranchising all women, both married and unmarried.
-Her husband encouraged her in all her endeavours until his death in 1898.
+Their campaigns were aimed at enfranchising all women, both married and unmarried and her husband encouraged her in all her endeavours until his death in 1898.

 The WSPU Takes Shape

-After her husband died, Emmeline was consumed in so much grief that she put all her attention into coping with her strained circumstances.
-Despite going through tough times, Emmeline never lost her passion for women’s rights.
+After her husband died, Emmeline was consumed with grief and for a while concentrated on coping with her strained circumstances.
+However, despite going through tough times, Emmeline never lost her passion for women’s rights.
 In 1903, she created the Women’s Social and Political Union, WSPU.
-This organisation was a women-only group that put all its focus on women’s voting rights.
-Their organisation’s slogan was “Deeds Not Words.”
+This organization was a women-only group that put all its focus on women’s voting rights.
+The organization’s slogan was “Deeds Not Words.”

 In 1905, one of Pankhurst’s daughters, Christabel, together with another WSPU member named Annie Kenney, were arrested after they confronted the police.
 They had attended a meeting to demand that the Liberal Party support their cause.
 This arrest gave the WSPU a lot of attention and garnered public interest.
 As a result, Pankhurst decided to follow a more combative approach than other suffrage groups.